-The heart of Downtown Daugavpils is the Unity square which hosts an art deco Unity House (1937; a project of interwar Latvia), the theater and a Latvian home museum of pre-modern handicrafts.
+The heart of Downtown Daugavpils is the Unity Square which hosts an art deco Unity House (1937; a project of interwar Latvia), the theater and a Latvian home museum of pre-modern handicrafts.

-Rigas street, the main pedestrianized street of Daugavpils connects Unity square to train station, offering some old facades.
+Rigas Street, the main pedestrianized street of Daugavpils connects Unity Square to train station, offering some old facades.

 Downtown Daugavpils also have multiple houses of worship from the pre-WW2 era, though they are small as the city used to be religiously fragmented.
-These are the St. Peter Catholic church (1934) and Synagogue (1850).
+These are the St. Peter Catholic Church (1934) and Synagogue (1850).
 The Russian Orthodox church has been imploded by the Soviets in 1969 and only a small chapel was rebuilt in its place after independence.

 Daugavpils downtown also hosts a regional museum offering information on local fauna and cultural history,

-To the south Daugavpils Downtown is limited by a 6 km long dike which safeguards the city from Daugava floods, a 19th century engineering marvel.
+To the south Daugavpils Downtown is limited by a 6 km long dike which safeguards the city from Daugava floods, a 19th-century engineering marvel.

-Located just north of Downtown, Church hill and Varšavas street had some of their iconic buildings spared of (post-)WW2 destruction.
+Located just north of Downtown, Church Hill and Varšavas street had some of their iconic buildings spared of (post-)WW2 destruction.

-The Church hill is crowned by historic houses of worship four different Christian denominations that stand side by side, signifying the multireligiousness of both Daugavpils and Latgale.
+The Church Hill is crowned by historic houses of worship four different Christian denominations that stand side by side, signifying the multireligiousness of both Daugavpils and Latgale.

-The churches are: Lutheran Cathedral (1893), Roman Catholic church of Blessed Virgin Mary (1905), SS Boris and Gleb Russian Orthodox Cathedral (1905; once a garrison church), Old Believer church (1928).
+The churches are Lutheran Cathedral (1893), Roman Catholic Church of Blessed Virgin Mary (1905), SS Boris and Gleb Russian Orthodox Cathedral (1905; once a garrison church), Old Believer Church (1928).

-Nearby Varšavas street hosts multiple 19th century villas and a lead shot factory with period technology saved by Soviet economic backwardness and now converted into a tourist-oriented place of industrial heritage, with regular guided excursions available everyday.
+Nearby Varšavas street hosts multiple 19th-century villas and a lead shot factory with period technology saved by Soviet economic backwardness and now converted into a tourist-oriented place of industrial heritage, with regular guided excursions available every day.

 Between the churches and lead shot factory Varšavas street hosts a Russian culture center where information about various aspects of Daugavpils Russian culture are presented (Othodox and Old Believer faiths, Daugavpils fortress history).

-Comissioned after Napoleon’s invasions (1810) and expanded until 1878 the star fortress the importance of fortress went beyond just defending Russia from Western invasions.
+Commissioned after Napoleon’s invasions (1810) and expanded until 1878 the star fortress the importance of fortress went beyond just defending Russia from Western invasions.
 As Daugavpils was on both the road and railroad from Saint Petersburg to European capitals, the Fortress was also used by the Russian czars to spend a night.

 The former glory is somewhat ruined as the obsolete fortress was turned into apartment blocks.
-Many original buildings remain (some are abandoned), but Soviets also constructed their own plain apartment blocks inbetween, which are no less shabby.
+Many original buildings remain (some are abandoned), but Soviets also constructed their own plain apartment blocks in-between, which are no less shabby.

 Fortifications themselves are of interest – they may be ascended.
 The Nicholas gate was restored, once again adorned by the Russian coat of arms.